tottie000/GopherIllustrations/Gopher_Illustrations/README.md

     - https://go.dev/blog/go-brand
     - https://go.dev/doc/faq#go_or_golang

 ### 🙏🏻 Terms of Use
-  - Please clearly credit Gopher's original author's license and tottie as the author of this illustration.
-Specifically, please include **the following text** in your blog post or speaking materials. <br>
+  - Please clearly credit Gopher original author's license and this illustration author tottie.
+Specifically **Please include one of the following statements** in your blog post or speaking materials <br>
 `The Go gopher was designed by Renée French.
 Illustrations by tottie.`<br>
+`©Renée French / tottie.`<br>

 - Please indicate one credit per media.
   - You do not need to indicate a credit for each illustration.